Virtual Tour of Wales - Pembrokeshire

 Castle ruins and ancient burial sites offer fascinating historical architecture.
 Small villages and seaside towns dot the dramatic landscape.
 Many of the sheltered bays and inlets were once home to pirates, smugglers and ship wreckers.

-The offshore island of Skomer, a national nature reserve, offers sanctuary for birds.
+The offshore island of Skomer, a national nature reserve, offers a sanctuary for birds.

 From Tenby take a boat to Caldey Island, home to monks for over a thousand years.
 Although the Benedictine monastery is closed to visitors, you can walk around the island and view a film on the abbey and visit the Parish Church of St David's.
 The ruins of an old church lie on the road to the lighthouse.
 There's a large "village" green with an assortment of shops.
 The beach is safe for swimming.